Cosmogony

 Dig deeper with Sebastian →

-the new creation is identified with the heavenly Jerusalem, the heavenly city, which... is definitely thought of as a mandala
+the new creation is something basically, or substantially, different from the old one.
+The basic difference is that this new creation is identified with the heavenly Jerusalem, the heavenly city, which… is definitely thought of as a mandala.

-Von Franz interprets the eschatological new creation of the Apocalypse as a mandala-symbol, connecting cosmogonic renewal to the individuation symbol of the Self.
+Von Franz interprets the Christian eschatological new creation (Book of Revelation) as a cosmogony of transformation rather than repetition, linking it to the mandala symbol and the glorified body.

 von Franz, Marie-Louise, Creation Myths, 1995aside